 5. You will receive a notification that the SAM topology application deployed successfully and your topology will show Active Status in the bottom right corner.

-Overview of the 7 processors in the SAM topology:
+Overview of SAM topology:

 TruckingDataTraffic source data of “trucking_data_traffic” kafka topic